 Genetic testing enables experts to look for alterations in your genes by analyzing a your blood sample.
 Testing should be performed only when your individual or family history suggests the presence of a mutation.
 To undergo genetic testing, you can find a genetic counselor, such as those at Dana-Farber’s Center for Cancer Genetics and Prevention, to explain your personal and family history and discuss the risks and benefits of proceeding with testing.

-This article was originally published by Dana-Farber Cancer Research Center.
+This article was originally published on March 6, 2018, by Dana-Farber Cancer Institute.
 It is republished with permission.